 2. Clogged Drain Line

 Water arrives safely into your air conditioner’s drain pan through a network of pipes.
 If your AC drain line is clogged or corroded by dirt, pests, mold, or other obstructions, the water running through the system has nowhere to go but back into the home.
-If you find water quickly pooling outside of your air conditioning unit, call an HVAC professional immediately.
+Call an HVAC professional immediately if you find water quickly pooling outside your air conditioning unit.
 Scheduling routine preventive maintenance is a wise idea, as professionals will regularly clean your evaporator coil and condensate drain pipe and check for other issues that could lead to a potential breakdown.

 3. Faulty AC Installation